French Higher Education System

 Our international programs are RNCP (Répertoire National des Certifications Professionnelles) certified.

-• Year 2 (M2-MBA): The second year of the Master’s, focusing on Business Administration with an emphasis on Corporate Finance and International Accounting.
+- Year 2 (M2-MBA): The second year of the Master’s in Business Administration with an emphasis on Corporate Finance and International Accounting.

 What is the ECTS (European Credit Transfer System) ?